BoyanSiromahov/The-New-Heights-Project/README.md

     ElevatorDoor.java - The Enum Class represanting the elevator doors

     ElevatorMotor.java - The Enum Class represanting the elevator motor

+    State.java - The Class represanting different states of the System (STATE MACHINE)

 ### FloorSubSystem
 	Author: Samantha Tripp